NFL fair catch kick attempts

 2. Chester Marcol, College All-Stars vs. Dallas, July 28, 1972 (preseason).

 Short from 68 yards at the end of the first half.

-Short from 60 yards with 15 seconds left.
+Short from 60 yards with 3 seconds left in the first half.

 Missed from 53 yards with 24 seconds left at the end of the game (lost 17-14).